20 Best Employee Training Software Shortlist

 - Initial setup and portal customization can take time for new users

-Why I picked Skilljar:
+Why I Picked Skilljar

-Skilljar Standout Features & Integrations:
+Skilljar Key Features

-Integrations include Salesforce, Marketo, HubSpot, Zendesk, Gainsight, and over 75 other tools through direct connections and API support.
+Integrations include Salesforce, Marketo, HubSpot, Zendesk, Gainsight, and over 75 other tools via direct connections and API support.
 These integrations help sync learning data with CRM, marketing automation, and customer success systems for end-to-end insight into training effectiveness.

-Pros and cons
+Pros and Cons

 Pros: